Analytical studies on 3D hairy rotating black hole interiors: Introduction

+{ Our work is strongly motivated by the need to analytically understand the interior structure and singularity behavior of rotating (stationary) black holes --- a natural and timely extension beyond the now well-studied static cases in the literature \cite{Frenkel:2020ysx, Hartnoll:2022rdv, Hartnoll:2020rwq, Arean:2024pzo, Caceres:2023zhl, Liu:2021hap, Liu:2022rsy, Gao:2023zbd, Sword:2022oyg, Wang:2020nkd, An:2022lvo, Cai:2023igv, Prihadi:2025czn, Carballo:2024hem, Caceres:2024edr, Oling:2024vmq, Zhang:2025hkb }.
+While our previous study \cite{Gao:2023rqc} provided a first numerical exploration in 3D rotating geometries, this work aims to significantly advance this direction by tackling more general stationary configurations, revealing how rotation fundamentally alters interior dynamics. }

 The paper is organized as follows.
 In Sec. \ref{sec:model}, we introduce our theoretical setup.
-In Sec. \ref{sec:kti}, we first choose a particular potential and present its numerical solution for black hole interiors.
-These solutions exhibit two different typical behaviors for the scalar field `velocity' $v$ (defined in \eqref{trans-v}), as shown in Fig. \ref{fig-inv-tran} and Fig. \ref{fig-no-inv-tran}.
+In Sec. \ref{sec:kti}, we { start from a broad class of scalar potentials, motivated by the request of rich interior structure with Kanser transitions and asymptotically AdS boundary.
+Then we select a particular potential with specific parameters as a representative example} and present its numerical solution for black hole interiors.
+These solutions exhibit two different typical behaviors for the scalar field ``velocity'' $v$ (defined in \eqref{trans-v}), as shown in Fig. \ref{fig-inv-tran} and Fig. \ref{fig-no-inv-tran}.
 The spacetime evolves from horizon through an infinite sequence of Kasner epochs, either with or without a Kasner inversion.
 We then derive analytical expressions (Eqs. \eqref{expr-v-T} and \eqref{expr-T}) describing the bounce between two neighboring epochs.
 Unlike its 4D counterpart, where neglecting some terms during the bounce leads to monotonically decreasing $|v|$, the 3D dynamics allows $|v|$ between two neighboring epochs to either decrease or increase monotonically, even inside non-rotating black holes in principle.
 Inside rotating black holes $|v|$ between two neighboring epochs always increases at late times, although $|v|$ could decrease at earlier times if an inversion occurs.
 It turns out that different behaviors of $v$ are linked to the nature of the final singularity.

 In Sec. \ref{sec:Late-time evolution}, we derive three recurrence relations (Eqs. \eqref{eq-rela1-abs}, \eqref{eq-rela2} and \eqref{eq-rela3}), from which the late-time interior evolution can be analytically solved by approximately treating the index number $n$ of Kasner epoch as a continuous parameter.
 At extremely late interior times, the geometry evolves towards a special Kasner singularity with $p_t=1$ and $p_x=0$.
 It seems that such a Kasner metric describes a regular spacetime, however, the way that the interior approaches the Kasner metric indicates that it remains a curvature singularity.
 If an inversion occurs at a certain finite interior time, the interior could evolve towards $p_t=0$ and $p_x=1$ before the inversion, provided that the number of Kasner transitions is sufficiently large.
 This metric describes a causal singularity in non-rotating BTZ black holes, however, the interior is again proven to remain a curvature singularity.